Choosing Your Car Insurance Deductible: $500 vs $1000 & How to Decide

 1. Build a dedicated deductible fund — Open a separate savings account and deposit the difference between your old and new premiums monthly.
 Over time, it covers your full deductible.

-3. Drop coverage on low-value vehicles — If your car is worth less than $4,000–$5,000, dropping collision or comprehensive coverage altogether may make more financial sense than keeping a high deductible.
+4. Drop coverage on low-value vehicles — If your car is worth less than $4,000–$5,000, dropping collision coverage altogether may make more financial sense than keeping a high deductible.

-4. Bundle your policies — Combining auto with home insurance often yields 5–25% in discounts, offsetting the cost of a lower deductible.
+6. Bundle your policies — Combining auto with home insurance often yields 5–25% in discounts, which can offset the cost of a lower deductible.
+Explore liability vs. full coverage to understand where your premium dollars are going.

 Smart Savings Made Simple!